Hiring domestic workers

 Hours of work

-Employers create their employee's schedule based on the standards for hours of work.
+Employers create schedules for employees based on the standards for hours of work.

 - Is forced to work or provide services they do not want to do

 - Works for little or no pay under poor conditions